Problems due to cold weather and low (very low) temperatures

 - You should use the breaker to cut all power off.
 This action will automatically cause the gate to be released.
 Make sure to look at the loop detectors when you turn the motor on.
 The lights on the loop detector will tell you if you have a loop problem.
 It is possible that something is putting pressure to the loop too.
 If the lights are lit red, then you’ll know that you have one of these two situations on your hands.

-The best way to get your gate fixed is certainly to call a professional technician to fix it.
+The best way to get your gate fixed is certainly to book a technician to fix it.

 When to use Manual Release Mode?